backdrop-contrib/videojs/README.txt

 6) Create a piece of content with the configured field.
 Give the file a description that will be used as the file label in the playlist.

+7) Create poster image, install the filefield image and create field named videojs_poster (which is, as you know, internally field_videojs_poster)

 Support
 -------